-Catharina is currently pursuing a BA in Craft and Design with a Specialty in Ceramics at Sheridan College, Oakville Ontario.
+Catharina has a BA in Craft and Design with a Specialty in Ceramics from Sheridan College, Ontario, Canada.

-Originally a French Immersion Teacher, I have paused my professional career in order to pursue ceramic studies at Sheridan College.
-I am passionate about my craft and the complexities of ceramic processes and materials.
-My practice encompasses material exploration of low to high fire clays and glazes in electric and atmospheric kilns, hand-building, wheel-throwing and slip-casting techniques in the quest to make functional work to beautify daily life as well as sculptures.
+I am passionate about clay and the complexities of ceramic processes.
+My practice encompasses material exploration of low to high-fire clays with and without additions of materials, glazes in electric and atmospheric kilns, hand-building, wheel-throwing and slip-casting techniques, in the quest to make unconventional pieces of art designed for use.

 2012 – 16 Planned and delivered clay classes for children aged 5-12 in a variety of school settings to increase children’s 3D modeling skills, provide an alternate art experience and contribute to children’s appreciation of school activities, as reported by teachers and students.